All-stars, award winners announced at 2019 Tim Hortons Brier

-REGINA — The all-stars and other award winners at the 2018 Tim Hortons Brier, presented by Mosaic, were announced on the closing weekend of the championship.
+BRANDON, Man. — The all-stars and other award winners at the 2019 Tim Hortons Brier, presented by AGI, were announced on the closing weekend of the championship

 (determined by shooting percentages during the round robin)

-Second Team (CLICK HERE for a picture of the Second All-Star Team with Curling Canada Board of Governors member Scott Comfort) Skip — John Epping, Ontario (86 per cent) Third — Steve Laycock, Saskatchewan (86 per cent) Second — E.J.
-Harnden, Northern Ontario (87 per cent) Lead — Geoff Walker, Team Canada (92 per cent)
+First Team (CLICK HERE for a picture of the First All-Star Team with Curling Canada Board of Governors member Resby Coutts) Skip — Brad Jacobs, Northern Ontario (91 per cent) Third — Ryan Fry, Northern Ontario (90 per cent) Second — E.J.
+Harnden, Northern Ontario (91 per cent) Lead — Dallan Muyres, Saskatchewan (92 per cent; +6)

 Ross Harstone Sportsmanship Award